git-moss/DrivenByMoss-Documentation/Generic-Tools-Protocols/Generic-Flexi.md

 * In the **Ex-/Import section** enter a file name in the text field to store to.
 On Windows and Mac you can click on the Select button to choose a file.
 On Linux you have to type the file name.
 Make sure you choose a name in a writable folder.
 * Click on Export to store the settings.
 * Click on Import to load a configuration (make sure you export your current configuration first).
+* The selected file will automatically be loaded when the DAW starts the next time

 ## The parameters are as follows: